lkerr/groundfish-MSE/documentation/econ_module.md

 ***
 ### Status
-The code runs, but is missing a few things. "runSim.R" runs, but will take a while to run.
+The code runs, but is missing a few features.
+When mproc.txt contains a row with ImplementationClass=="Economic", the economic model will run.

+## Overview
+The runSim.R file has been modified to allow for an economic model of harvesting to substitute for a standardFisheries model of implementation error.
+The economic module can be viewed as an alternative to the get_implementationF() function in a the standard fisheries model.
+It takes inputs from the stock dynamics models and outputs an F_full.
+It also constructs some economic metrics, but I haven't coded where to save them yet.

-### Statistics Behind the Economic simulation module
+## Statistics Behind the Economic simulation module
 The population of vessels in the statistical model is: "Vessels that landed groundfish in the 2004-2015 time period, primarily used gillnet or trawl to catch groundfish, elected to fish in the sector program in 2010-2015, and were not falsifying their catch or sales records."  $i$ indexes individuals, $n$ indexes target, and $t$ indexes time (days).

 The statistical economic module has two stages.
 In the first stage, we estimate a Schaefer's harvest equation